dbuenzli/fpath/README.md

 -------------------------------------------------------------------------------
 Release %%VERSION%%

-Fpath is an OCaml module for handling file paths on POSIX and Windows operating systems.
+Fpath is an OCaml module for handling file system paths on POSIX and Windows operating systems.
 Fpath is independent from any system library and does not provide operations that need to access the file system.

 Fpath depends on [Astring][1] and is distributed under the BSD3 license.